Mnuchin defends U.S. fiscal response to pandemic, seeks payroll loan extension

 WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin on Tuesday defended the Trump administration’s fiscal response to the coronavirus pandemic and told senators he was willing to consider extending and modifying a payroll loan program for small businesses.

-In a sometimes testy hearing before the Senate Banking Committee, Mnuchin and Federal Reserve Chair Jerome Powell said the nearly $3 trillion in coronavirus rescue programs rolled out by the federal government over the past two months were working to support an economy devastated by the novel coronavirus.
+In a sometimes testy hearing before the Senate Banking Committee, Mnuchin and Federal Reserve Chair Jerome Powell said the nearly $3 trillion in federal rescue programs rolled out over the past two months were working to support an economy devastated by the novel coronavirus.

-Congress is considering legislation that would free up trillions of dollars of additional aid to further bolster the economy, help states and increase pay for essential workers who are doing some of the most dangerous jobs.
+Congress is considering legislation to free up trillions of dollars of additional aid to further bolster the economy, help states and increase pay for essential workers doing dangerous jobs.

+Mnuchin warned prolonged lockdowns would pose a “risk of permanent damage” to the economy.

-“How many workers should give their lives to increase the GDP or the Dow Jones by 1,000 points?” asked Senator Sherrod Brown, the committee’s top Democrat.
+“How many workers should give their lives to increase the GDP or the Dow Jones by 1,000 points?”
+Senator Sherrod Brown, the committee’s top Democrat, asked Mnuchin.

 “No workers should give their lives to do that, senator, and I think your characterization is unfair.
 We have provided enormous amounts of equipment,” Mnuchin replied.

-Mnuchin said he wanted to thank “all the essential workers,” but Brown interrupted him, adding, “Thanking is great, but is it fair our economy pays the essential workers so little in such work conditions?”
+Mnuchin said he wanted to thank “all the essential workers.”
+Brown interrupted him, adding, “Thanking is great, but is it fair our economy pays the essential workers so little in such work conditions?”

 Powell said new Treasury-backed Fed lending programs aimed at mid-size companies and municipal bond markets would be up and running by the beginning of June.
 Only a “fairly modest” amount of money has gone out through the Fed credit programs so far.

+Powell added that the Fed was looking at extending access to the credit facilities to additional borrowers, including states with smaller populations.

-The U.S. central bank has slashed interest rates to near zero and set up a broad network of programs to ensure financial markets continue to function during the pandemic.
-It has also established precedent-setting lending facilities for companies and the first-ever corporate bond purchases.
+The U.S. central bank has slashed interest rates to near zero and set up a network of programs to keep financial markets functioning during the pandemic.
+It has also established precedent-setting lending facilities for companies and its first-ever corporate bond purchases.

-Mnuchin said he hoped to reach a bipartisan agreement “technical fix” that would extend the loans.
+Mnuchin said he hoped to reach a bipartisan agreement “technical fix” to extend the loans.

 “Companies are really having issues with not necessarily being able to use it within those 8 weeks.
 They don’t want more money, they want flexibility that they can use it in longer than an 8-week period,” Mnuchin said.

-Senator Elizabeth Warren, a Democrat, also pressed Mnuchin on why participants in the “half-a-trillion-dollar slush fund” supporting the “Main Street” lending program and Fed credit facilities aimed at larger borrowers have no specific requirements to retain employees.
+Senator Elizabeth Warren, a Democrat, pressed Mnuchin on why there are no specific requirements to retain employees for participants in the “half-a-trillion-dollar slush fund” supporting the “Main Street” lending program and Fed credit facilities aimed at larger borrowers.

 Mnuchin said such terms were “discussed with people on both sides of the aisle” as the Coronavirus Aid, Relief and Economic Security (CARES) Act was being negotiated in March.